rdelfin/pe_mentorship/week_3/problems.md

    **HINT**: Use `man 2 poll` and search the internet for how TCP sockets are established.

-5. Next up, let's see what happens when you actually request the site.
+5. Next up, let's see what happens when you request the site.
 Open a browser again to [http://localhost:8080/](http://localhost:8080/).
 What happens in your `strace` invocation when you load the site?
 What syscalls do you see?
    1. What happened to `poll()` when you sent the request?
    2. Interestingly, you won't be able to find a syscall sending a message back over the network.
 Can you figure out why?
 Are there any syscalls there that could be making it so that you can't see the message being sent back?

-As mentioned in the last question, you won't be able to see the syscall that actually sends back the HTTP response to your browser.
-Let's take a quick parouse through what a standard socket connection looks like in Linux.
+As mentioned in the last question, you won't be able to see the syscall that sends back the HTTP response to your browser.
+Let's take a quick trip through what a standard socket connection looks like in Linux.
 There's basically 4 syscalls: `poll()`, `accept()`, `recv()`, and `send()`.
-Once you've set your socket connection up on a given port (here using the TCP protocol), you have your server continuously running `poll()`, which will wait on the socket for a message saying there's a new incomming connection.
-Once one's received, you run `accept()` on that incomming connection to tell the OS that you're ready to start the socket connection.
+Once you've set your socket connection up on a given port (here using the TCP protocol), you have your server continuously running `poll()`, which will wait on the socket for a message saying there's a new incoming connection.
+Once one's received, you run `accept()` on that incoming connection to tell the OS that you're ready to start the socket connection.
 Finally, we can use `recv()` and `send()` on that connection to send data back and forth.

-To handle every connection separately, flask starts up a new child process that actually runs the `recv()` and `send()` syscalls for a given connection.
+To handle every connection separately, flask starts up a new child process that runs the `recv()` and `send()` syscalls for a given connection.
 This is the `clone()` syscall you're seeing.
 Now that we know that

 6. Rerun `strace`, but add the `-f` flag at the end.
 This will also trace child processes.
 Can you identify the syscalls that are being used to send the data back